-The principal owner of Uniroyal and EPAL also owned all of the Company's outstanding shares of Series A preferred stock and Series B preferred stock; a substantial portion of the Company's outstanding Series C preferred stock; and approximately 6.8 million shares of Invisa common stock.
-As a result of this beneficial ownership, the seller controls in excess of 80% of the Company's voting rights in all matters to come before the Company's shareholders.
+As a result of beneficial ownership between the principal owner of the Company and the seller of Uniroyal and EPAL, the seller controls in excess of 80% of the Company's voting rights in all matters to come before the Company's shareholders.
 As a result of this common ownership, the November 10, 2014 transaction was treated as a combination between entities under common control and was accounted for in a manner similar to the pooling-of-interest method.
 The recognized assets and liabilities were transferred at their carrying amounts at the date of the transaction.
 Further, the companies were also combined retrospectively for prior year comparative information to the extent permitted.

-In December 2016 the Company changed the name of EPAL to Uniroyal Global (Europe) Limited ("UGEL") and the name of Wardle Storeys to Uniroyal Global Limited ("UGL").
+In December 2016, the Company changed the name of EPAL to Uniroyal Global (Europe) Limited ("UGEL") and the name of Wardle Storeys to Uniroyal Global Limited ("UGL").

 The Company and its subsidiaries have adopted a 52/53-week fiscal year ending on the Sunday nearest to December 31.
-The years ended January 1, 2017 and January 3, 2016 were 52-week and 53-week years, respectively.
+The years ended December 31, 2017 and January 1, 2017 were both 52-week years.